f10zo/GreenModelers-EcoSnap/README.md

 ## 🚀 Features

-- **Simple Reporting:** Upload a photo, add a description, and specify the pollution level easily.
+- 📸 **Simple Reporting:** Upload a photo, add a description, and specify the pollution level easily.
+- 🌍 **Community Engagement:** Encourage citizens to actively participate in protecting the environment
 - 📸 **Automatic Pollution Detection** using a YOLO model
 - 🧠 **Auto-Generated Description** from uploaded images
 - 📅 **Timestamped Reports** with image, description, and location
-- 🌍 **Community Engagement:** Encourage citizens to actively participate in protecting the environment
-- 🖼 **Interactive Gallery:** Browse all reported incidents, filter by pollution level, and sort by date
 - ⚙️ **Continuous Deployment:** The project is deployed on Vercel, ensuring seamless updates
 - 🔒 **Firebase Integration** for data storage and hosting

 ---
 ## 🗺️ Visualization

 EcoSnap displays all user reports on a **map with pins** representing each pollution report.
 Each pin shows a preview of the uploaded image, location, and date.

+🖼 **Interactive Gallery:** Browse all reported incidents, filter by pollution level, and sort by date.

 ✨ **Future Improvement:**
 We plan to add a **heatmap layer** to highlight pollution density across regions.